 (a) The order of offices for state and county elections on all ballots within the state shall be as prescribed herein.
 When the office does not appear on the ballot in an election, then it shall be omitted from the sequence.
 When an unexpired term for an office appears on the ballot along with a full term, the unexpired term shall appear immediately below the full term.

-NATIONAL TICKET: President (and Vice President in the general election), United States Senator, member of the United States House of Representatives.
-STATE TICKET: Governor, Secretary of State, Auditor, Treasurer, Commissioner of Agriculture, Attorney General, Justice of the Supreme Court of Appeals, Judge of the Intermediate Court of Appeals, State Senator, member of the House of Delegates, circuit court judge in multicounty districts, family court judge in multicounty districts, any other multicounty office, state executive committee.
-NONPARTISAN JUDICIAL BALLOT: Justice of the Supreme Court of Appeals, judge of the circuit court, family judge, magistrate.
-COUNTY TICKET: Circuit judge in single county districts, family court judges in single county districts, Clerk clerk of the circuit court, county commissioner, clerk of the county commission, prosecuting attorney, sheriff, assessor, magistrate , surveyor, congressional district executive committee, senatorial district executive committee in multicounty districts, delegate district executive committee in multicounty districts.
-NONPARTISAN BALLOT: Nonpartisan elections for board of education, conservation district supervisor, any question to be voted upon.
-DISTRICT TICKET: County executive committee.
-NATIONAL CONVENTION: Delegate to the national convention congressional district, delegate to the national convention at-large. (b) Except for office divisions in which no more than one person has filed a certificate of announcement, the arrangement of names for all offices shall be determined by lot according to the following provisions:
+5 NATIONAL TICKET: President (and Vice President in the general election), United States 6 Senator, member of the United States House of Representatives.

+7 STATE TICKET: Governor, Secretary of State, Auditor, Treasurer, Commissioner of 8 Agriculture, Attorney General, Justice of the Supreme Court of Appeals, State Senator, member of 9 the House of Delegates, Intermediate Court of Appeals Judge, circuit judge in a multicounty 10 district, family court judge in multicounty districts, any other multicounty office, state executive 11 committee.

+NONPARTISAN JUDICIAL BALLOT: Justice of the Supreme Court of Appeals, judge of the circuit court, family judge, magistrate

+14 COUNTY TICKET: Circuit judge in single county districts, Family court judge in single 15 county districts, Clerk clerk of the circuit court, county commissioner, clerk of the county 16 commission, prosecuting attorney, sheriff, assessor, surveyor, congressional district executive 17 committee, senatorial district executive committee in multicounty districts, delegate district 18 executive committee in multicounty districts.

+19 NONPARTISAN BALLOT: Nonpartisan elections for board of education, conservation 20 district supervisor, any question to be voted upon.

+21 DISTRICT TICKET: County executive committee.

+22 NATIONAL CONVENTION: Delegate to the national convention -- congressional district, 23 delegate to the national convention -- at-large.

+(b) Except for office divisions in which no more than one person has filed a certificate of announcement, the arrangement of names for all offices shall be determined by lot according to the following provisions: